 Overall, the time spent at Casa Barranca was filled with laughs, wine and just the right amount of lunacy.
 If you happen to be in or around Ojai we recommend stopping into the Casa Barranca Tasting Room and having a few flights.
 Unfortunately, the Estate isn’t open to the public but if you join their Wine Club you might get an invite to their next event.

-We are grateful that we had the opportunity to visit and would especially like to thank Vicky’s Dad, Richard, for the tickets!
+We are grateful that we had the opportunity to visit and would especially like to thank Victoria’s Dad, Richard, for the tickets!